b-rodrigues/fput/manuscript/tidyverse.md

     ## # ... with 20 more rows

-`end_with()` is a helper function that we are going to use a lot (as well as `starts_with()` and some others, you’ll see..).
-So the above line means “for the columns whose name end with a ‘p’ only keep the lines where, for all the selected columns, the values are strictly superior to `-8`”.
+`end_with()` is a helper function that we are going to use a lot (as well as `starts_with()` and some others, you'll see..).
+So the above line means “for the columns whose name end with a ‘p' only keep the lines where, for all the selected columns, the values are strictly superior to `-8`”.
 Again, this is not very easy the first time you deal with that, so play around with it for a bit.